pkmklong/pyicd/docs/source/index.rst

      - One or greater mappings exist (no map = 0)
  - Combination:
      - Mapping is one-to-many (combination = 1)
-     - One-to-one (combination = 0).
+     - One-to-one (combination = 0)
  - Scenario:
      - Multiple target codes are required to complete mapping (scenario = 1)
      - Multiple target codes are not required (scenario = 0)
- - Choice list: Used with the combination flag to direct alternatives when mappings are one-to-many.
+ - Choice list: Used with the combination flag to direct alternatives when mappings are one-to-many
      - A single combination mapping exists: choice list = 1
      - More than one combination mapping exists: choice list = 2
      - No combination mapping exists: choice list = 0